puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 * "`err: /Stage[main]//Package[7zip]/ensure: change from absent to present failed: Execution of 'msiexec.exe /qn /norestart /i "c:\\7z920.exe"' returned 1620: T h i s   i n s t a l l a t i o n   p a c k a g e   c o u l d   n o t   b e   o p e n e d .
 C o n t a c t   t h e   a p p l i c a t i o n   v e n d o r   t o   v e r i f y   t h a t   t h i s   i s  a   v a l i d   W i n d o w s   I n s t a l l e r   p a c k a g e .`"

     This error can occur when attempting to install a non-MSI package.
 Puppet only supports MSI packages.
-To install non-MSI packages, use an exec resource with an onlyif parameter.
+To install non-MSI packages, use an exec resource with an `onlyif` parameter.

 * "`err: Could not request certificate: The certificate retrieved from the master does not match the agent's private key.`"

     This error is usually a sign that the master has already issued a certificate to the agent.
 This can occur if the agent's SSL directory is deleted after it has retrieved a certificate from the master, or when running the agent in two different security contexts.
-For example, if puppet agent is running as a service, and then trying to run `puppet agent` from the command line in a non-elevated security context.
+For example, running puppet agent as a service and then trying to run `puppet agent` from the command line with non-elevated security.
 Specifically, this would happen if you've selected `Start Command Prompt with Puppet` but did not elevate privileges using `Run as Administrator`.

 * "`err: Could not evaluate: Could not retrieve information from environment production source(s) puppet://puppet.domain.com/plugins.`"